Skip to main content

 Heading

 A wrapper around the Heading component.
-Note, though, that the block uses content where the component uses text for the title text key.
+This block uses content where the component uses text for the title text key.
 This is so that headings can appear in search (only values inside a content key will be indexed when being published from Whitehall - see Indexing block content in search)

 - type: heading